hashicorp/vault-guides/operations/terraform-aws-vault-benchmark/README.md

 # terraform-aws-vault-benchmark

+## Disclaimer
+This repo is intended to provide guidance and will not be officially maintained by HashiCorp.

+## Overview
 This repo sets up a Vault cluster in AWS that reflects our [reference architecture](https://learn.hashicorp.com/vault/operations/ops-reference-architecture).
 The goal of this repo is to provide a batteries included Terraform environment to capture key performance metrics and telemetry when benchmarking Vault.

 This environment contains the following servers: